 - If the substance absorbs no light colour, it appears white (colourless), it takes place in case of d0 and d10, in case of ions of representative elements, where they have unpaired electrons in the sublevel S and P where the energy of the visible light can not excite them to higher energy levels, so they are colourless.

-- If the substance absorbs all visible light colour, it appears black to eye.
+- If the substance absorbs all visible light colour, it appears black to the eye.

-- If the substance absorbs certain colour, its colour appears by the complementary colour.
+- If the substance absorbs a certain colour, its colour appears by the complementary colour.

 The hydrated ions of Sc+3( 3d0), Zn+2 ( 3d10) are colourless also nontransition elements because they contain orbitals of d empty ( d0) or completely filled ( d10), then we can conclude that the colour in the transition elements ions is due to partially filling of the orbitals of d sublevel (1→9) electrons due to the presence of the unpaired electrons in d sublevel.

 Complementary colours are the net of colours which are not absorbed by the substance, They are the colours seen, Example: Chromium (III) compounds absorb red colour, so it appears green, There are some compounds although the (d) sublevel is d0 or d10 , they are coloured such as KMnO4 is violet although Mn+7.